 Our Chief Operating Officer, Alan Bunte and our Chief Financial Officer, Brian Carolan, are also eligible for non-equity incentive plan compensation with a target bonus potential equal to a percentage of their base salaries.
 For fiscal 2018, Mr. Bunte's target bonus was 100% of his \$541,000 ending fiscal 2018 base salary and Mr. Carolan's target bonus was 60% of his \$397,000 ending fiscal 2018 base salary.
 Non-equity incentive plan compensation awarded to Messrs.
 Bunte and Carolan is determined and approved by Mr. Hammer and reviewed by the Compensation Committee.
 The performance goals for Messrs.
+Bunte and Carolan are both quantitative and qualitative.
+With respect to quantitative goals for fiscal 2018, Messrs.
 Bunte and Carolan were measured against the same performance objectives as Mr. Hammer.
 However, Mr. Hammer and the Compensation Committee also consider achievement against qualitative objectives which are subjective in nature.
-Therefore, the ultimate non-equity incentive compensation achievement percentage awarded to Messrs.
-Bunte and Carolan may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation.
-Mr. Hammer and the Compensation Committee do not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall non-equity incentive compensation payout.
+Therefore, the ultimate non-equity incentive calculation.
+Mr. Hammer and the Compensation Committee do not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall nonequity incentive compensation payout.
 Instead, Mr. Hammer and the Compensation Committee use business judgment to determine an appropriate award after considering both the quantitative and qualitative objectives.
 Among the most important qualitative factors used to evaluate the performance of Messrs.
 Bunte and Carolan are: innovation; leadership; strategic planning; product development initiatives and achievements; financial and operational excellence; customer satisfaction; and staff development.

-Mr. Bunte also received a fiscal 2018 non-equity incentive award that was 53% of his target bonus amount resulting in a nonequity incentive plan compensation of \$287,000, or 53%, of his base salary which was consistent with Mr. Hammer's quantitative bonus calculation.
+Mr. Bunte also received a fiscal 2018 non-equity incentive award that was 53% of his target bonus amount resulting in a non-equity incentive plan compensation of \$287,000, or 53%, of his base salary which was consistent with Mr. Hammer's quantitative bonus calculation.

-Mr. Carolan received a fiscal 2018 non-equity incentive award that was 80% of his target bonus amount resulting in a nonequity incentive plan compensation of \$191,000, or 48%, of his ending fiscal 2018 base salary.
+Mr. Carolan received a fiscal 2018 non-equity incentive award that was 80% of his target bonus amount resulting in a non-equity incentive plan compensation of \$191,000, or 48%, of his ending fiscal 2018 base salary.
 In determining Mr. Carolan's bonus award, Mr. Hammer and the Compensation Committee considered the following fiscal 2018 achievements in addition to the financial performance of our company.
 Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions.
 Also, Mr. Carolan's leadership of the maintenance and support renewals team was considered in the determination of his bonus award.
 During fiscal 2018, Mr. Carolan led the Company's significant initiative related to the transition to subscription pricing and supervised the Company's early adoption of the new revenue standard "ASC 606" effective April 1, 2017.
 Mr. Carolan also continued to oversee responsibility over certain administrative functions such as IT operations.